 What to expect at Queer Chat

-The structure of the session is that we start by going around the circle to share preferred names and pronouns, and something about when you first knew you were queer, or a coming out story.
-This is so that we can all keep getting to know each other.
+The structure of the session is that we start by going around the circle to share preferred names and pronouns, and a getting to know you question or activity.
 We usually then talk about a queer topic that people have indicated interest in (such as coming out, dealing with queerphobia, and learning about other parts of the queer community) and there is space for people to share about recent experiences or bring up other topics for discussion.